Written by Lynsey Oxton.

 Whereas we’d normally be in Florida in October, the ongoing pandemic put a stop to that tradition – so we packed the car up and off we went to the Cotswolds for an autumnal adventure in merry old England instead…

-To help you plan your own trip, here are 10 of my most recommended villages, towns and cities that you might want to fit in during your stay…
+To help you get the most out of your own trip to the Cotswolds, I’ve picked 10 of my most recommended villages, towns and cities that you might want to fit in during your stay…

 1. BURFORD (Oxfordshire)

-There’s something for everyone here.
-Those with a sweet tooth can buy an ounce of bonbons at the old-fashioned sweet shop; carb-lovers can rave over the bread selection at the traditional bakery; posh folk will delight at the offerings in the artisan delis; antique hunters are bound to find something sought after in ‘Gateway Antiques’.
+There’s something for everyone in Burford.
+Those with a sweet tooth can buy an ounce of bonbons at the old-fashioned sweet shop, carb-lovers can rave over the bread selection at the traditional bakery, posh folk will delight at the offerings in the artisan delis and antique hunters are bound to find something shiny and sought after in one of the many antique stores.
 Whatever your pleasures, you’re bound to enjoy a wander along Burford’s high street.

-If afternoon tea is more your thing, I can’t recommend The Lamb Inn (on Sheep Street!) highly enough.
-Gorgeous surroundings that will make interior designers drool, great service with a masked smile – and most importantly, the best damn cakes you’ve ever had.
-We had to take half of them away in a box because there was too much!
+If afternoon tea is more your thing, I can’t recommend The Lamb Inn (on Sheep Street) highly enough!
+You can expect stunning surroundings that will make interior designers drool, great service with a (masked) smile – and most importantly, the best damn cakes you’ve ever had.
 Oh yum!

-Whilst in Burford, you might like to visit the furry faces at the Cotswolds Wildlife Park, located just 5 minutes away by car.
+Whilst in Burford, you might choose to visit the furry faces at the Cotswolds Wildlife Park, located just 5 minutes away by car.
 From lions, to penguins, to giraffes, to lemurs – there’s plenty to see, even if it isn’t the biggest zoo in the UK.
-Because of the current climate, you must book your tickets online in advance, otherwise you’ll be turned away.
+Because of the current situation with Covid, you absolutely must book your tickets online in advance, otherwise you’ll be turned away.
 And you don’t want that.
+Lucky visitors may also spot the Beckhams who are regular visitors!

-So where did we eat?
+So where to eat?
 Burford has so many great eateries, you’ll be spoiled for choice!
-But here are some extra great ones: The Highway Inn is perfect for a cosy, candlelit meal with your other half, the famous shortcrust pies at the Royal Oak are a must (I recommend the game pie) and if a ruby is on the cards, the Spice Lounge serves up a marvellous massala!
-All are fantastic and slap bang on the high street.
+But here are some extra great ones: The Highway Inn is perfect for a cosy, candlelit meal with your other half.
+The famous shortcrust pies at the Royal Oak are a must (I recommend the game pie).
+If a ruby is on the cards, the Spice Lounge serves up a marvellous massala!
+All are fantastic, slap bang on the high street and within walking/ stumbling distance from your hotel.

-So where did we stay?
-We found a gorgeous little cottage called ‘The Cider Press’ which was on a quiet side road and set on the River Windrush.
+Where to stay?
+We found a quaint little cottage called ‘The Cider Press’ which was on a quiet side road off the high street and set on the River Windrush.
 There wasn’t anything more that we could have wanted from our accommodation – just steps from the centre of the town, super-cosy and complete with welcoming fresh flowers and a bottle of wine (book via Sykes Cottages – you’ll be glad you did).

 2. BOURTON-ON-THE-WATER (Gloucestershire)